 In our popular imagination, librarians hold a special place.
 They’re intelligent, but also prim and buttoned-up.
 The older ones stare over the top of their bifocals at you, while the younger ones wear unflattering cardigans—and all of them will shush you if you make too much noise.

 That image doesn’t much reflect reality these days, but it hasn’t disappeared.
-Probably because it still serves a purpose: It preserves the fantasy of the (invariably young, invariably female) librarian unpursing her lips, loosening her bun, and stripping off her baggy clothing to reveal her true beauty.
+Probably because it still serves a purpose: It preserves the fantasy of the (invariably young, invariably female) librarian unpursing her lips, loosening her bun, and stripping off her baggy cardigan to reveal her true beauty.
 Men and women can still imagine how they might melt the ice queen and despoil her disapproving innocence.
 And without that original librarian stereotype, such fantasies would cease to exist.

 So I tried to determine which historical romance heroines have that same type of reputation and foster those same sorts of fantasies.
 Which ones are seen as intelligent and straitlaced to a fault, their outer reserve and plain appearance hiding untold depths of passion?